COVID-19 Exposure Control, Mitigation and Recovery Plan

 - If the employee provides a statement from a medical professional stating that the employee is not ill and the symptoms the employee exhibited are not because of COVID-19, the employer will grant the employee access to the worksite.

-- For any identified exposures to suspect or confirmed COVID-19 cases, departments or
+- For any identified exposures to confirmed COVID-19 cases, departments or instructional

-instructional programs must suspend all activities at that location (move to remote)
+programs must suspend all activities at that location (move to remote) until the following

 - Any areas exposed have been isolated, with time of last exposure reported to the IMT to inform Facilities for scheduling disinfection after required 48-hour wait period.

 - If other persons were present and exposed in the department or program area, then those individuals will be required to stay home until the suspect COVID-19 case is confirmed negative.
-If a suspect case tests positive, then all exposed persons will be required to self-quarantine at home for 14 days from the last date of exposure (see paragraph B of this section).
+If a suspect case tests positive, then all close contacts (those within 6 feet for 15 minutes or more) will be required to self-quarantine at home for 14 days from the last date of exposure (see paragraph B of this section).

 - An exposure is defined as close contact (within 6 feet) for a period of 15 minutes or more with a suspect or confirmed COVID-19 case.